-Ontario now offers on-site practical certification examinations for experienced operators of First Nations drinking water systems as an alternative to the written certification exams.
+As an alternative to the written certification exams, Ontario offers on-site practical certification examinations for experienced operators of First Nations drinking water systems.
 This allows experienced operators to demonstrate their knowledge and obtain provincial certification.

 For the delivery of the practical certification examinations, Ontario has partnered with the Aboriginal Water and Wastewater Association of Ontario (AWWAO).

-A practical certification examination is held at the operator’s drinking water facility and delivered by an assessor with experience working with First Nations.
-The exam includes questions that allow the operator to answer by explaining or demonstrating how they operate their facility.
-Exam questions are based on the processes and equipment used at the operator’s facility.
-For example, if your facility does not have an ultraviolet (UV) treatment process, there will be no UV treatment questions on the exam.
+A practical certification examination is an oral exam, held at the operator’s drinking water system and delivered by a Ministry-approved assessor with experience working with First Nations.
+The exam includes questions that allow the operator to answer by explaining or demonstrating how they operate their system.
+Exam questions are based on the processes and equipment used at the operator’s system.
+For example, if the system does not have an ultraviolet (UV) treatment process, there will be no UV treatment questions on the exam.
 The exam also includes questions on general topics all operators should know (e.g. public health).

 Upon successful completion of a practical certification examination, the operator will receive a Conditional Certificate that is valid only in the First Nation community where they work.

-If you work in multiple systems of the same type, the practical certification examination will occur in the highest class facility.
-For example, if you work in both a Class 1 and a Class 2 Water treatment facility, the exam will occur at the Class 2 facility, but the exam result will apply to both facilities.
+If the operator works in multiple systems of the same type, the practical certification examination will occur in the highest class system.
+For example, if the operator works in both a Class 1 and a Class 2 Water treatment system, the exam will occur at the Class 2 system, but the exam result will apply to both facilities.

 The operator must have: